TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Court: Valet not liable for letting drunken driver leave Updated 11/9/2012 at 9:20 a.m.
+42 comments
+*   Traffic stop leads to winding story of unpaid bar tab, church sex and battery Published 11/8/2012 at 6:32 p.m.
+26 comments
+*   4 more years: Obama wins re-election Updated 11/7/2012 at 12:33 a.m.
+656 comments
+*   Fiscal cliff: Obama says Americans agree with his approach on deficit Updated 11/9/2012 at 2:11 p.m.
+74 comments
 *   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
-172 comments
+193 comments
-*   4 more years: Obama wins re-election Updated 11/7/2012 at 12:33 a.m.
-621 comments
-*   Election 2012: Florida counting last presidential votes.
-Obama still narrowly leads Updated 11/8/2012 at 3:53 p.m.
-65 comments
-*   Traffic stop leads to winding story of unpaid bar tab, church sex and battery Published 11/8/2012 at 6:32 p.m.
-17 comments
-*   Commissioner Bigelow linked to Fort Myers drug arrest Published 11/7/2012 at 11:29 p.m.

 Photo Galleries 2012 Victoria's Secret fashion show Catch of the Day: Nov.
-8, 2012 Crane collapes onto US 41 in Naples
+8, 2012 Baker Field opens in Naples

 *   4 more years: Obama wins re-election Published 11/6/2012 at 8:00 a.m.
-621 comments
+656 comments
 *   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
-172 comments
+193 comments
-*   Obama?
-Romney?
-Nation decides after long campaign Published 11/5/2012 at 11:11 p.m.
-142 comments
+*   Fiscal cliff: Obama says Americans agree with his approach on deficit Published 11/9/2012 at 6:10 a.m.
+74 comments
+*   Election 2012: Florida counting last presidential votes.
+Obama still narrowly leads Published 11/8/2012 at 6:52 a.m.
+69 comments
 *   Stocks plunge after election.
 Europe woes deepen Published 11/7/2012 at 12:16 p.m.
 67 comments

-*   Election 2012: Florida counting last presidential votes.
-Obama still narrowly leads Published 11/8/2012 at 6:52 a.m.
-65 comments
+*   Big land deals again big deal in Southwest Florida, housing expert says Published 11/9/2012 at 5:30 a.m.
+11 comments
 *   Undercover mother: Lee mom seeks teachers' 'true colors' with secret recording Published 11/5/2012 at 5:00 a.m.
 142 comments
 *   In the Know: New dining options at former Rossopomodoro and L’Etoile restaurants Published 10/31/2012 at 5:17 a.m.
 16 comments
+*   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
+5 comments
 *   Naples' Tom Golisano is $20 million donor to Lee Memorial's new children's hospital Published 10/30/2012 at 11:41 a.m.
 44 comments
-*   Plans fizzle for SW Fla energy crop jatropha, company executive indicted Published 11/5/2012 at 8:00 a.m.
-5 comments
-*   Papa John's CEO: Obamacare likely to raise costs, result in employee's hours being cut Published 11/7/2012 at 9:06 p.m.
-172 comments

 Weather